tiramiseb/quickonf/docs/index.md

 ### Paths

 Whenever an instruction needs a file or directory path, it is either relative to the home directory, or absolute.
 A path is never relative to the current directory.

+### Migration

+The [move]({% link _modules/move.md %}) module includes two instructions for migration, called `migration-source` and `migrate`.

+Let's say you have moved your previous home directory to `/home/previous` before reinstalling your system, in order to have a clean all-new environment.
+You still want to keep some directories or files as-is.
+That's what migration is about.

 ### Failures